How to take group photos

 The most important camera setting for a group photo is your aperture.
 Use a higher f-number like f8 or f11 for bigger groups.

-Using a smaller aperture opening helps you make sure every one of the group is in focus in the photo.
+Using a smaller aperture opening helps ensure that every member of the group is in focus in the photo.
+Depending on the group’s depth, you can start at f5.6, but usually, f8 is a bit safer.

 Use a faster shutter speed, too, like 1/200 and up.
 It freezes the people, and it’s handy when you let them jump or do something crazy for one of the shots.